masa-ue/AlignInversePro/README.md

 # Tutorial: Inference-Time Alignment in Discrete Diffusion Models for Protein Design

 This code is provided alongside the tutorial paper on inference-time alignment in diffusion models.
-The objective is to optimize multiple reward functions within a protein inverse folding model ($p(x|c)$), where $x$ represents a sequence, and $c$ denotes a backbone structure.
+The objective is to optimize multiple reward functions within a protein inverse folding model (p(x|c)), where $x$ represents a sequence, and $c$ denotes a backbone structure.

 We employ an inverse folding model (mapping backbone structure to sequence) based on a discrete diffusion model as the foundational model.
 In this repository, we detail the process of optimizing various downstream reward functions in this diffusion model using inference-time techniques.